 - SoilGrid information (clay, sand, nitrogen, ocd, phh2o)

-- Very High-Resolution datasets from CMCC simulations (historical simulations and
+- Very High-Resolution datasets from CMCC simulations (historical simulations and projections of temperature)

-Data from the dataset listed are collected from several Italian regions and for the entire Spanish territory from 2006 to 2023 for the tomato crop, in order to obtain more comprehensive statistics and a larger dataset to train the predictive model.
-For the maize crop, instead, data were collected for the same time period, but from several regions in Italy and France, with the aim of training the model specifically for maize cultivation.
+Data from the dataset listed are collected from several Italian regions and for the entire Spanish territory from 2006 to 2023 for the tomato crop, to obtain more comprehensive statistics and a larger dataset to train the predictive model.
+For the maize crop, instead, data were collected for the same period, but from several regions in Italy and France, with the aim of training the model specifically for maize cultivation.

 Click here and learn more with the EO4EU Use Case 3 "Food Security" Flyer